 This is the gold standard for charts in the Bahamas.
 There should be a copy on your yacht, but you can also pick one up ahead of time for planning.

 Stephen Pavlidis puts out a cruising guide with some very valuable information.
 It has more commentary such as where to go fishing the drop in the Bahamas Sound (he recommends from Sail Rocks to Highbourne Cay).

 He also includes his own chart sketches to help with navigation.
 Keep in mind though, that the most recent edition is from 2015.
-Better to trust the Explorer Chartbook and electronics.
+Better to trust the Explorer Chartbook, electronics, and most importantly, visual navigation techniques.
 You can pick up a copy here:

 Exumas cruising conditions

 The Exumas are a long string of 365 islands, stretching over 100 miles from the Sail Rocks in the north all the way down to Great Exuma in the southeast.

 That’s a long way to travel for a week long vacation!
 It is too far to go all the way down and back in a week.
 Here are your options: